JordyBaylac/user-management-service/README.md

 Simple HTTP server that manages user data.
 XML and JSON payload types are both accepted.

 ## Functionalities
 1. __Create new user__.
 Given user email and name, it will return a created user with a unique system assigned user ID.
+Additionally, I added the constraint that emails are unique.
 2. __Get user data__.
 Given a system assigned user ID, it will returns saved user data.
 3. __Update user data__.
-Given a system assigned user ID, it will allow to change user attributes.
+Given a system assigned user ID, it will allow to change user name.

 ## Dependencies
 - [Fiber](https://gofiber.io/): web framework used, an express like for Go.